 The Philippines is a unitary presidential constitutional republic, with the President of the Philippines acting as both the head of state and the head of government.
 It proclaimed its independence from the Spanish Empire on June 12, 1898, following the culmination of the Philippine Revolution.
-It is a founding member of both the United Nations (UN), and the Association of Southeast Asian Nations (ASEAN).
-It has embassies and consulates in 62 countries around the world.

 Click here for fast facts about the Philippines.

 Check out The Philippines At A Glance for quick and easy access to information about the Philippine economy, poverty incidence, employment, infrastructure, education, healthcare, and the like, as well as some of the government’s most important programs.

 This continues the tradition begun in the Official Gazette first, with the Official Month in Review from the Roxas to Quirino administrations, and then the Official Week in Review from the Magsaysay to Marcos administrations, until Martial Law.
 Eventually, press releases from the Aquino to Arroyo administrations, which served to chronicle the Chief Executive’s day, will be incorporated here.

 This page provides links to officials documents and other information.